Soccer-Gerrard appointed manager of Saudi side Al-Ettifaq | Sports-Games

 Soccer-Gerrard appointed manager of Saudi side Al-Ettifaq

+He follows in the footsteps of his former team mate Robbie Fowler who was appointed coach of Saudi second division team Al-Qadsiah on Thursday.
+Former Liverpool captain Gerrard won the Champions League in 2005 but never won the Premier League in his 17-year spell with the Reds.

-Gerrard's move is the latest in a number that have followed since Al-Nassr signed Cristiano Ronaldo last December.
+Gerrard's move is the latest in a number of high-profile deals since Al-Nassr signed Cristiano Ronaldo last December.
 Former Real Madrid striker Karim Benzema joined Al-Ittihad in June.
 Al-Ettifaq finished seventh in the top-tier Saudi Pro League last season.

+Last week, Al-Hilal reappointed Portuguese Jorge Jesus as their coach on a one-year deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)